j-raja/cloud-picker-server-node-express/README.md

 # Startup:

-In the project root run "npm run server" to start the server in localhost:3001.
-Thats all.
+In the project root: run "npm install" to install dependencies and "npm run server" to start the server in localhost:3001.

 # Requires:
-Typescript
+Typescript (pref 4.x)
-Node
+Node (pref 16.x)
+Npm (pref 8.x)